 Some of us can’t bear the thought of a weekend spent around the house.
 We have to be active, whether it’s going for a mountain bike ride through the forest, skydiving or playing your favorite sport.
 An active lifestyle has countless benefits for our health, but it does come with a bit of a question mark.
 Sooner or later, you will get injured.
 It’s just a fact of living this type of lifestyle because when we push our bodies to the limit, we tend to make a few mistakes.
+If you’re planning on using any sort of substance to feel more alert, skip the coffee and swap them for kratom capsules.
+Capsules are excellent for people just starting out with kratom or those who use lower doses of kratom for its energizing effect.
+Very similar to coffee minus the caffeine, read more about it here: https://kratom.org/guides/capsules/.
 So while it’s awesome that you are staying fit and healthy, you must be aware of the consequences of putting your body through physical challenges.

 It doesn’t matter if you’re just heading to the gym for the weekend, always take the proper gear with you.
 If you love a particular sport, don’t cheat yourself by not buying the proper equipment you need to improve performance but stay safe as well.
 Depending on the sport you’re into, consider the basic safety concerns for your body.
 Support your joints, whether it’s my knee straps, elbow pads, shin pads or a shoulder brace, buy safety equipment that will bolster and support your joints from blunt force trauma impacts.
 The proper footwear is perhaps the most important for performance, so buy proper trainers for your feet.
 Select the right amount of heel padding and a shoe that fits the bridge of your sole.
 If you’re doing a full-contact sport or perhaps one that involves speed and risk, buy the correct helmet that protects your cranium and neck vertebrae.